 Annette Marquis is the Director of Operations for the Living Legacy Project, Inc., a non-profit organization that educates people about the enduring lessons of the American Civil Rights Movement.
 Previously, she served the Unitarian Universalist Association as LGBTQ and Multicultural Programs Director, as acting Southeast Regional Lead, and District Executive for the Southeast District.
 Annette is the author of Resistance: A Memoir of Civil Disobedience in Maricopa County.
 Her writing has appeared in various journals and anthologies including Coming Out in Faith: Voices of LGBTQ Unitarian Universalism and The Women of Katrina: How Gender, Race, and Class Matter in an American Disaster.
 She regularly publishes three newsletters, "Wandering WordsWomen," "Accidental Mentors: Inspirational Stories of Women Who Shaped My Life by Just Being Themselves," and "Memoir Story Craft."
 You can find her writing at annettemarquis.com.

-A tour manager (TBA) from Educational Travel Adventures will be a part of the team to make sure that everything runs as smoothly as possible.
-The tour manager will manage the meals, hotels, bus schedule, museum entrance, and all the other logistic details of the trip.
+Carlos Gomez will serve as a part of the team as tour manager (TBA) from Educational Travel Adventures.
+He'll be with us to make sure that everything runs as smoothly as possible.
+Carlos will manage the meals, hotels, bus schedule, museum entrance, and all the other logistic details of the trip.